-For expat under 65 planning to relocate to Turkey health insurance is compulsory.
+For expats under 65 planning to relocate to Turkey, health insurance is compulsory.
 Without it, you won’t be able to gain residency in Turkey.

 The rules, as they currently stand, require any foreign citizen under the age of 65 to have health insurance if they want to have residency in Turkey.

-Note, however, if you take out SGK some private hospital treatment may be covered.
-Never assume, always ask in advance.
+Note, however, that if you take out SGK, some private hospital treatment may be covered.
+Never assume; always ask in advance.

-If you’re over 65 you no longer have to have compulsory medical insurance in place in order to be able to receive or renew your residency.
-This is because those responsible for introducing the entire scheme became aware that it was restrictively expensive for many over the age of 65 to get private health insurance, or even afford SGK.
+If you’re over 65, you no longer have to have compulsory medical insurance in place to be able to receive or renew your residency.

-If you’re over 65 and can afford to do so, join SGK.
-It will mean that no matter what, any health issues will be covered and you won’t be hit by spiralling costs as price increases are likely to remain within realistic and modest limits.
+However, if you’re over 65 and can afford to do so, join SGK.
+It will mean that no matter what, any health issues will be covered, and you won’t be hit by spiraling costs as price increases are likely to remain within realistic and modest limits.

-You can choose to pay as you go for treatment instead, however, but bear in mind that a long-term, chronic or serious condition could incur seriously high costs that might become unaffordable, and leave you in an exceptionally vulnerable position at a time in your life when you can’t recover financially speaking.
+You can choose to pay as you go for treatment instead.
+However, bear in mind that a long-term, chronic, or serious condition could incur seriously high costs that might become unaffordable and leave you in an exceptionally vulnerable position at a time in your life when you can’t recover financially.

 Therefore, we strongly urge anyone moving abroad to accept the need to continue to cover the protection of their health by buying appropriate health insurance.